 Senior nose guard and co-captain from Monessen, Pa.

-Shaun Nua is entering his third season at the Naval Academy assisting Dale Pehrson with the defensive line.
+Shaun Nua is in his fourth season at the Naval Academy assisting Dale Pehrson with the defensive line.

 Nua helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief’s Trophy.

 The win over Army marked Navy’s 11th consecutive victory over its biggest rivals.
 Other big wins for Navy in 2012 included a come-from-behind 31-30 victory over Indiana and wins over bowl bound East Carolina (56-28) and Central Michigan (31-13).